mariascrs/mariascrs.github.io/_posts/2020-10-06-isogenies-for-crypto.md

 ### Degree

 **Definition:** The *degree* of a non-zero sepearable isogeny is the number of elements in the kernel.
-Equivalently, though less importantly, it is the degree of the isogeny as a rational map (if you want a precise definition of what this means see page 21 Silverman's 'Arithmetic of Elliptic Curves').
+Equivalently, though less importantly for our purposes, it is the degree of the isogeny as a rational map (if you want a precise definition of what this means see page 21 Silverman's 'Arithmetic of Elliptic Curves').

-We can view isomorphisms as being special isogenies whose kernel is just $\{\mathcal{O}\}$ i.e. an isogeny of degree 1.
+We can view isomorphisms as being special isogenies whose kernel is just $\{\mathcal{O}\}$, i.e. an isogeny of degree 1.

 Degree interacts really nicely with composition of isogenies in the sense that